Common Conditions of Workers’ Compensation in Anne Arundel County

 Even if a negligent third party such as a subcontractor is responsible for the worker’s injuries, they may still collect workers’ compensation coverage.
 If a third party caused the worker to suffer personal injuries, the victim should speak with a seasoned attorney as soon as possible.
 While workers’ compensation coverage could cover a portion of the employee’s economic losses, it does not include compensation for non-economic losses such as pain and suffering.
 In a third-party personal injury claim, however, these losses may be recoverable.

-Common Types of Injuries Sustained in the Workplace
+What are the Common Types of Injuries Sustained in the Workplace?

 There are a variety of covered injuries that may arise as common conditions of a worker’s compensation claim in Anne Arundel County.
 Repetitive stress injuries, slip and falls, fractured or broken bones, serious lacerations and contusions from machinery, and back injuries are common types of workplace injuries.